PROTOVORE: The Artificial Digestive System That Could Teach Robots to Eat Energy

 Because disease often emerges first as deviation patterns, not obvious symptoms.

-The AI models compare live spectral signatures against dynamic physiological models trained on crop growth stages, humidity patterns, local pathogen history, soil moisture behavior, and microclimate fluctuations.
-Tiny anomalies invisible to humans become detectable days earlier.
+The AI compares live spectral signatures against dynamic physiological models trained on crop growth stages, humidity patterns, local pathogen history, soil moisture behavior, and microclimate fluctuations.

-Drones share anomaly clusters with nearby drones.
 If multiple units detect correlated spectral irregularities across neighboring fields, confidence scores rise.
-Localized fungal spread can potentially be predicted before full outbreak formation.

 Not guessed.